cpjobling/eg-247-textbook/introduction/worksheet1.md

 This worksheet has been designed to be used in Microsoft's OneNote.
 Should you wish to use another note taking application, a version of this worksheet can be downloaded as a [PDF file](https://cpjobling.github.io/eg-247-textbook/worksheets/worksheet1.pdf).

 A copy of this worksheet will be distributed before the first class meeting in the **Week 1: Classroom Activities** section of the Canvas site.
-I will also distribute a copy to your personal **Worksheets** section of the **OneNote Class Notebook** so that you can add your own notes using OneNote.
+I will also distribute a copy to your personal **In Class Workbooks** section of the **OneNote Class Notebook** so that you can add your own notes using OneNote.

 You are expected to have at least watched the video presentation of [Chapter 1](https://cpjobling.github.io/eg-247-textbook/introduction) of the [notes](https://cpjobling.github.io/eg-247-textbook) before coming to the first class.